zwpku/torchann-plumed/README.md

 ## Installation
 This plugin uses [CMake](http://cmake.org) as its build system.
 Once you are in the directory containing files of this package, follow these steps to install it:
-1. Create the directory in which to build the plugin: mkdir ./build
+1. Create the directory in which to build the plugin: *mkdir ./build*
-2. In ./build directory run ccmake ../, and set the following variables.
+2. In `./build` directory run *ccmake ../*, and set the following variables.
   * set `Torch_DIR` to point to the directory where LibTorch is installed (it is typically `/path-to-libtorch/share/cmake/Torch`);
   * set `PlUMED_INC_DIR` to point to the directory which contains the header files of plumed;
   * set `PLUMED` to point to the directory which contains the library files of plumed, i.e. libplumedKernel.so;
   * set `CMAKE_INSTALL_PREFIX` to point to the directory where the plugin (i.e. the library file `libTorchANNPlumed.so`) will be installed.
-3. Build: `make`
+3. Build: *make*
-4. Install: `make install`
+4. Install: *make install*

 ## Usage